openrndr/openrndr-guide/contributing.md

 ```
 $ git clone git@github.com:openrndr/openrndr-guide.git
 $ cd openrndr-guide
-$ git checkout dev
 ```

 ## Open the openrndr-guide project in IntelliJ Idea

-## Run the Gradle task called `jekyll`
+## Run the `jekyll` Gradle task

-The first time it will take a while since it will launch dozens of kotlin programs to produce the guide's screenshots and videos.
+The first time it will take a while since it will run over 100 kotlin programs to produce the guide's screenshots and videos.
 If a program gets stuck running for over 10 seconds it can be closed and the build will continue with the next program.